 Dentures are very delicate and they could break if dropped, therefore whenever you are not wearing them, place them away safely.

 In case your dentures break, become loose, crack, or chip take them to your dental care provider but do not try repairing them yourself because you could damage them more.

 The state of your mouth is the first impression that most people take note of.
 Dentures ensure that you do not have to stay with gaps left by missing teeth.
 Therefore with proper care and oral hygiene, you can still afford to smile with confidence and eat food like any other person with natural teeth.

 Call (772) 492-7045 today to reach Anthony DeLucia D.D.S., P.A..

 Dentures and partial dentures may never be necessary with the proper dental hygienic techniques and checkups.If you have lost a tooth, dentures and partial dentures can be worn as a replacement solution.
-They are natural looking and more comfortable than ever when created by an expert cosmetic dentist.Dentures and Partial DenturesAt Anthony DeLucia D.D.S., P.A.…
+They are natural looking and more comfortable than ever when created by an experienced cosmetic dentist.Dentures and Partial DenturesAt Anthony DeLucia D.D.S., P.A.…

 Similar to conventional dentures, implant supported dentures sometimes need a reline.
 A dentist’s ultimate goal is to give patients what they want and need.
 Instead of missing teeth, implants fill spaces with teeth that look real.
 In fact, no one other than the patient and dentist will know the truth.When implant supported dentures fit properly,…